ndawe/goodruns/README.rst

 ------------

 goodruns requires at least Python 2.5 and only depends on modules in the standard library.
-Unlike the standard ATLAS GoodRunsLists package, goodruns does not depend in any way on `ROOT <http://root.cern.ch/>`_.
+Unlike the standard ATLAS GoodRunsLists package, goodruns does not depend on `ROOT <http://root.cern.ch/>`_ for XML processing unless you are reading from or writing to a ROOT file (see below).
 For better XML reading/writing goodruns will optionally use `lxml <http://pypi.python.org/pypi/lxml/2.3>`_ if installed.
 Install `PyYAML <http://pypi.python.org/pypi/PyYAML/>`_ if you would like to convert GRLs into YAML format.